robskaar/fontawesome-svg-downloader/README.md

 # FontAwesome SVG Downloader
+This repo exists purely because i had to gather the icons we used to be explaned by documentations team in our help guide files, instead of manually going through the site and downloading 100svgs, i made this package so i could easily do it.

-Download FontAwesome SVG icons (Pro or Free) via Puppeteer, with login support.
+You can download FontAwesome SVG icons (Pro or Free) via Puppeteer, with login support that is required for downloading the pro icons as svgs.
-Supports saving to disk or returning SVGs as strings, with optional color customization.
+Supports saving to disk or returning SVGs as strings, with optional color customization, defaults to black.

 ## Features